quotient-im/libQuotient/README.md

 ## Building the library
 On platforms other than Linux you will have to build libQuotient yourself before usage - nobody packaged it so far (contributions welcome!).
-You may also want to build the library on Linux if you are to use newer/unstable versions.
+You may also want to build the library on Linux if you need an unreleased snapshot.

 [The source code is at GitHub](https://github.com/quotient-im/libQuotient).
 Checking out a certain commit or tag (rather than downloading the archive)